8483/notes/topics/ai/concepts.md

 There are many ways to do the conversion, with the most common being word embedding.

-# LLM
+# Large language models (LLM)

-LLMs (Large language models) are text completion engines i.e. fancy auto-completes.
+LLMs are text completion engines i.e. fancy auto-completes.
 They have ZERO intelligence.

 Examples: chat gpt, claude code, gemini, hugginface, llama